tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 In some applications of COSE, it is useful to have a standard representation of CWT claims [@!RFC8392] available in the header parameters.
 These include encrypted COSE structures, which may or may not be an encrypted CWT and/or those featuring a detached signature.
 Another use case is using CWT claims with payloads that are not CWT Claims Sets, including payloads that are not CBOR at all.
-For instance, an application might want to include an "iss" (issuer) claim in a COSE_Sign1 structure, when what is being signed is a non-CBOR data structure such as a bitmap image.
+For instance, an application might want to include an "iss" (issuer) claim in a COSE_Sign1 structure when the payload being signed is a non-CBOR data structure, such as a bitmap image, and the issuer value is used for key discovery.

 Section 5.3 of JSON Web Token (JWT) [@RFC7519] defined a similar mechanism for expressing selected JWT based claims as JOSE header parameters.
 This JWT feature was motivated by the desire to have certain claims, such as the Issuer value, be visible to software processing the JWT, even though the JWT is encrypted.
 No corresponding feature was standardized for CWTs, which was an omission that this specification corrects.